JG24/mzSocial/README.md

 mzSocial
 ========
+This script will place Facebook, Twitter, Google+ or LinkedIn buttons on your website.
 Simple demo's for this project is here:

 http://marusz.net/poligon/mzSocial/demo1.html (Facebook and Twitter)